alau/dotfiles/README.md

 * Use `lxappearance` to change gtk theme
 * Add ssh keys to seahorse

+### Working with java programs

+If you get a grey window when running a java program:

+* Install wmname
+* Run `wmname LG3D`

 ## Git

 Add the email info in `~/.zshrc.local`: